CS 113 / Informatics 125: Computer Game Development

 Grading will be on a straight scale, based on total points.
 (A+ 97.0 or higher; A 93.0 to 96.9; A- 90.0 to 92.9; B+ 87.0 to 89.9; B 83.0 to 86.9; B- 80.0 to 82.9; and so on.)

-The game design document (including pitch and 9th week status reports) is worth up to 10 points; most teams will get 9 (A).
+The game design document (including pitch and 8th week status reports) is worth up to 10 points; most teams will get 9 (an A).
+Students who miss part or all of their team's pitch will receive less credit.

-Individual accomplishments are worth at most 15 points:
+Individual accomplishments are worth up to 15 points:

 At the Computer Game Design Conference on May 6, 1998, there was a panel on design docs.
 Moderator Alex Dunne referenced a real design document which was submitted by panelist John Jack, a producer at Monolith.
 This design doc was from the company's recent computer game, "Claw".
 Claw Design Document.